Check Your UK Change

 Collectible One-Pound Coins

-The collecting potential of the mono nickel-brass one-pound coin invariably gets overlooked in favour of its slightly more glamorous neighbour, the £2 coin.
-It may surprise some to learn that the one-pound coin, in its current format since 1983, has had 23 separate designs.
+With the "Round" Pound due to disappear from circulation in October 2017, collectors appear keen to complete their collection.
+The collecting potential of the mono nickel-brass one-pound coin has invariably overlooked in favour of its slightly more glamorous neighbour, the £2 coin.
+It may surprise some to learn that the one-pound coin, in its current format since 1983, has had 24 separate designs.
 However, on the whole, pound coins have generally had a large annual mintage figure of tens of millions and for some years even hundreds of millions.
 As of March 2014, over 1.5 billion were in circulation, making them perhaps less desirable to collectors.
-However, with the introduction in 2013 by the Royal Mint of its “Great British Coin Hunt” collector’s folders, it appears this perception is changing.
+However, with the introduction in 2013 by the Royal Mint of its “Great British Coin Hunt” collector’s folders, it appears this perception changed.

 There are a few one-pound coins that are rarer than others, with relatively low mintage figures.
 These are definitely worth looking out for.
 These are the:

 - In the same Capital Series is the 2011 “Cardiff” one-pound design, with a relatively low mintage figure of 1,615,000, making it the second rarest circulated one-pound design.
-Again, collectors are willing to pay around £3 for the coin, a 200% increase on face value!
+Again, collectors are willing to pay around £6-£7 for the coin.

 2015’s £100 Pound Coin!

-2016 has so far been an extraordinary year for UK coinage, with a number of new designs featured on Two Pound and Fifty Pence coins, including new £3 Shakespeare’s anniversary, Great Fire of London and Battle of Hastings.
-The set that so far appears to be creating the most interest is the five separate Fifty Pence design’s, that are being released to commemorate the 150th Anniversary of the birth of Beatrix Potter.
-Four of the coins feature reverse illustrations by Royal Mint designer Emma Noble of Beatrix Potter’s much loved characters – Peter Rabbit, Jemima Puddle-Duck, Mrs Tiggy-Winkle and Squirrel Nutkins, whilst the fourth commemorates the 150th Anniversary.
 A small number of Peter Rabbit coins were initially released at Easter 2016 in England’s Lake District, at locations which had links to the author.
 The other designs should go into circulation in April to June 2016 and the Royal Mint are also producing a collectors album, so they will certainly will be in demand from collectors wishing to complete the set.
 As of April 2016, collectors were paying up to £14 to obtain the coin.
 Whilst not circulated coins, the Royal Mint also produced limited edition Silver Proof versions of these coins with the characters coloured-in.
-Limited to 15,000 of each design and retailing direct from Royal Mint at £55, the coins sold-out almost immediately and the initial Peter Rabbit design was selling on eBay for over £500 in early April 2006, but has slipped back to around £300.
+Limited to 15,000 of each design and retailing direct from Royal Mint at £55, the coins sold-out almost immediately and the initial Peter Rabbit design was selling on eBay for over £500 in early April 2006, slipped back to around £300, but are back up to £450 for the Peter Rabbit and slightly less for the other designs.

 2016 Beatrix Potter 150th Anniversary 50 Pence Designs